Dasharo/docs/docs/common-coreboot-docs/fwupd_usage.md

     Successfully downloaded new metadata: 1 local device supported
     ```

-1. Use the following command to update firmware with fwupd:
+1. Use the following command to update firmware with fwupd - example for NV41MZ:

     _Note: You may be asked which device to update.
 If you see a prompt, select
     NV4XMB,ME,MZ_